hermanmalik/chrome-extensions/README.md

 ### How to install
 1) Download the folder "dictionary".
 2) I'm using Merriam-Webster's collegiate dictionary and thesaurus APIs, and OpenAI's model API.
 YOU NEED TO GO INTO CONTENT.JS AND REPLACE THE KEY VARIABLES WITH YOUR OWN API KEYS!
 (You can get API keys for free for personal use on the Merriam-Webster website, and API keys *not* for free on the OpenAI website.)
+3) Enter your API keys as `const DICT_KEY = [key]`, and likewise for `THES_KEY` and `GPT_KEY` at the top of `dictionary/content.js`.
+If you want to change the GPT model or prompt, those variables are also in `content.js`.
-3) Load the unpacked extension by going to chrome://extensions, turning on developer mode, selecting load unpacked, and pointing it to the downloaded folder containing manifest.json.
+4) Load the unpacked extension by going to chrome://extensions, turning on developer mode, selecting load unpacked, and pointing it to the downloaded folder containing manifest.json.

 ### Features in the works
 This extension is essentially done.
 The only likely changes would be cosmetic and possibly making the installation process easier (e.g. env file for keys, packed crx for you to download, more steps / pictures here, or just put it on the chrome web store).
 Let me know if you are an actual human who likes this extension and I'll make it look and feel a little nicer.